MattMS/Blender_notes/camera/README.md

 ## Focus on an object

-With the camera selected, choose "Constraints" from the "Properties" panel.
+In "3D View" Area, select the camera.

+In "Properties" Area, select "Constraints" context.

-Click "Add Object Constraint", then "Track To" from under the "Tracking" heading.
+Click "Add Object Constraint", find the "Tracking" heading, then click "Track To".

 Set "Target" to the object to look at.